 The Subsistence Economy

 The colonists learned critical skills from the Algonquians that allowed the colony to survive and begin the transition to a plantation economy.
 The Algonquians had evolved from nomadic migrations to settled towns, made possible by their development of a subsistence economy, successful hunting. fishing, and agricultural techniques.
 They taught the settlers how to grow corn, beans (planted in the same hills as corn), and squash.
 In the fall of the year they moved to temporary camps in the forests and by the rivers to hunt and fish.
-Using fire, they herded deer into contained areas where they could be more easily killed.
+The women preceded them to the hunting sites carrying mats and building temporary houses.
+Using fire, the hunters herded deer into contained areas where they could be more easily killed.
 Night fishing proved especially beneficial in spearing fish.
 John Smith noted that fish were so plentiful he could kill them with a frying pan.
 Fortunately, the Indians had superior techniques.

 The English Gambit